flavioluiz/AeroFlex/README.md

 ## Usage and examples

 My goal is to include several examples and tutorials of use of this tool, with the hope that it can be used by other people.
-I am working on it!
+I am still working on it.
+You can check some of them [here](./examples/README.md).

 While these examples and tutorials are not ready, you can check the sample file `./FlyingWingExample.m`.
 This file initializes an airplane, finds its equilibrium position,